 We push people into this mentality that the whole world is on social media and therefore you need to be too.
 And I think it’s wrong.

-I am not comfortable and confident with my taxes; therefore, I hire an accountant to do them.
+I am not comfortable and confident with my taxes.
+So I hire an accountant to do them.
 Me being uncomfortable with this is not inherently a deficit.
 It means I understand what I don’t know and outsource accordingly.
 I have zero desire to be comfortable and confident with learning tax law, and that is okay.
 I am not a dinosaur for feeling this way.

-Similarly, leaders should not be made to feel that something is wrong with them if they don’t actually want to become confident with digital.
+Similarly, leaders should not be made to feel that something is wrong with them if they don’t want to become confident with digital.
 Not all agree that CEOs and executives should be using social media.

 Some organizations have strict policies about what information is published and who has permission to publish.
 So with early conversations about the CEO using Twitter or Facebook, there can be push-back.
 What can be done to manage these objections?

 As far as who has permission to publish, I am not a fan of “too many cooks in the kitchen.”
-I have seen this single-handedly destroy social media campaigns that otherwise would have been good if there were less people with admin access.
+I’ve seen this single-handedly destroy social media campaigns that otherwise would have been good if less people had access.
 I would trust a professional to have publishing rights and permission to publish.

 When it comes to social media, trust your team